tomcam/py4webcasts/docs/how-install-source-pythonanywhere.md

 ## Create a PythonAnywhere account

 You need to create a free PythonAnywhere account.
-They don't require a credit card, which lets even people from low income areas develop Python applications online.
+They don't require a credit card, which is much appreciated.

 * [Create a PythonAnywhere account](create-pythonanywhere-account.md)